LuxDL/Lux.jl/docs/src/manual/preferences.md

 ## Automatic Eltype Conversion

-1. `automatic_eltype_conversion` - Preference controlling what happens when layers get different eltypes as input:
+1. `eltype_mismatch_handling` - Preference controlling what happens when layers get different eltypes as input:

     1. `none` - This is the default, where no automatic eltype conversion is done.
 Type